RBC Roosendaal: 2010s: Bankruptcy and a fresh beginning

 On 8 June 2011, RBC Roosendaal was declared bankrupt after the board failed to repay the outstanding debts of €1.6 million; this led to an automatic revocation of the professional license from KNVB.
 With RBC Roosendaal now out of Eerste Divisie, the board started working in order to register the club to the amateur Hoofdklasse league for the 15 June deadline.
 On 14 June 2011, it was announced that RBC would not play in the Hoofdklasse.

 On 21 September 2011, it was announced that the club would make a new start in Dutch football under the name RBC.
 RBC started season 2012–13 in the Vijfde Klasse, the 9th tier in Dutch football.
 It played its games at Sportpark Rimboe in the village of Wouwse Plantage, just south of Roosendaal.
 On 7 April 2013, its first promotion since their restart was confirmed after beating VV Rimboe 10–1.
 It played the 2013–14 season in the Vierde Klasse.
 One week after winning promotion, it won the championship of the division.
 After the end of the 2012–13 season it was announced that RBC would return to its old ground, the RBC Stadion.
-After finishing second two years in a row, RBC won a Vierde Klasse title in 2017 and it promoted to the Derde Klasse.
+After finishing runner-up two consecutive seasons, RBC won a Vierde Klasse title in 2017 and it promoted to the Derde Klasse.

-2020s: Cancelled merger with RKSV Halsteren and promotion
+2020s: Promotions and a botched merger

 At the beginning of 2020 the club was again at the brink of a bankruptcy and was exploring a merger with RKSV Halsteren.
 A merger agreement has been reached and was contingent to supporter input.
 After already agreeing on a new name and colors, the clubs decided not to merge.

 In May 2020, RBC reached promotion to the Tweede Klasse after the Royal Dutch Football Association granted them the decision.
 RBC had won two period titles in the 2019–20 season, which had been cancelled due to the COVID-19 pandemic.

+In 2023, RBC won another promotion, reaching the sixth-tier Eerste Klasse after a 6–1 home victory against VV Virtus.
+A year later, in 2024, it won another promotion to the Vierde Divisie after staying unbeaten in the league.
+In 2025, RBC Roosendaal won another promotion through a second trimester championship and promotion playoffs.
+Over the entire season in the Vierde Divisie C, it had ended third.